Exchequer returns December 2025- Peter Vale commentary

 As further details emerge, it will be important for developers, investors, and advisors to stay informed and engage with Revenue to ensure compliance and maximise the benefits of the new regime.
 The coming months will be critical in determining how this measure is applied in practice and whether it delivers on its promise to enhance development viability and unlock new housing supply.

-The introduction of a permanent 9% VAT rate for qualifying apartment sales is a bold and potentially transformative step.
+The introduction of a 9% VAT rate for qualifying apartment sales is a bold and potentially transformative step.
 It reflects a recognition of the challenges facing the housing sector and a willingness to use fiscal policy to support supply.

 While questions remain around the definition of “social policy” and the precise scope of the measure, the overall direction is clear: the Government is committed to supporting housing delivery and addressing affordability through targeted tax reform.